 From Buonconvento you can take a bus back to Montalcino.
 Timetable here.

 Being so close to Buonconvento, a visit to this picturesque medieval village is a must.
-Via Soccini is the main shopping street in the historic center, where most restaurants, café's, the church, the town hall and other palaces and civic buildings.
+Via Soccini is the main shopping street in the historic center, where you find most restaurants, café's, the church, the town hall and other palaces and civic buildings.
 The local museum of Sacred art is one of the best in the area, and houses works by Duccio di Buoninsegna, Pietro Lorenzetti, Andrea di Bartolo, Matteo di Giovanni and other Tuscan painters.

 Ufficio turistico comunale | via Soccini 18

 Weekly market is outside Buonconvento’s walls every Saturday on Piazza Antonio Gramsci (8:00 -13:00).